Welcome to the Reflection Toolkit

 Review of literature on reflection and further reading.

 the conscious examination of past experiences, thoughts, and ways of doing things.
-Its goal is to surface learning about oneself and the situation, and to bring meaning to it in order to inform the present and the future.
+Its goal is to surface learning about oneself and the situation, and to bring meaning to inform the present and the future.
 It challenges the status quo of practice, thoughts, and assumptions and may therefore inform our decisions, actions, attitudes, beliefs, and understanding about ourselves.

 Reflection can be used for many things including:

-• Improving your own practice to gain better outcomes in the future
+• Improving practice to gain better outcomes in the future

-• Increasing awareness of your abilities and attributes and the evidence for these
+• Increasing awareness of abilities and attributes and the evidence for these

 • Developing employability

-• Evaluating the quality and success of your action plans
+• Evaluating the quality and success of action plans

 If you have questions, didn’t find the things you needed, or have any feedback about the site - please email us at reflection@ed.ac.uk.